Septima/spatialsuite-s4/README.md

 ## <a name="customization"></a> 4.
 Customization of s4 tool

-A typical customization is to restict adress/cvr searchers to search only in data with a specific municipality code.
+A typical customization is to restrict adress, cvr, and plan searchers to search only in data with a specific municipality code.

 Another typical use case is to have different s4 tools for different Spatial Map profiles eg. search for schools and adresses - not industrial waste sites - in a profile related to schools and institutions.